 “The Fed’s treasury purchases with newly created dollars is financing most of the deficit,” Khanna says.
 “If the long end of the yield curve steepens, the Fed can do another operation twist or purchase more long bonds to keep a lid on rates and minimize the government’s borrowing costs.”

 In other words, the Fed can decrease government borrowing costs by using debt monetization.
-This is when the Fed purchases more long treasuries, which then takes those bonds out of circulation, ultimately decreasing overall supply and increasing the value of remaining bonds.
+This is when the Fed purchases more long treasuries as part of its QE operations, which then takes those bonds out of circulation, ultimately decreasing overall supply and increasing the value of remaining bonds.
 As a result, both yields and interest rates on government debt go down.
 According to Khanna, private sector savings and demand should help keep a lid on rates as well.

 Ideally, quantitative easing should incentivize lenders and prompt corporations to issue more debt.
-During the current cycle, the Fed has flooded markets with capital via its asset purchases, which includes a plan to buy US$750bn in corporate bonds.9 As of the end of July, corporate debt only comprised US$3.6bn of its balance sheet.
-10 But even so, the purchases seem to be having their intended effect.
-Khanna says banks have extended over US$900bn of credit,11 largely due to deposit growth.
-They’ve also increased lending to coprorations by US$250bn and increased MBS holdings by US$150bn.
+During the current cycle, the Fed has flooded markets with capital via its asset purchases, which includes a plan to buy US$750bn in corporate bonds.10 As of the end of July, corporate debt only comprised US$3.6bn of its balance sheet.11 But even so, the purchases seem to be having their intended effect.
+Khanna says banks have extended over US$900bn of credit,12.
+They’ve also increased lending to coprorations by U$250bn and increased MBS holdings by U$150bn.

 “2020 issuance year-to-date exceeds the total in most calendar years, at nearly US$1.5 trillion.
 A large amount of debt has been termed out and maturities have been pushed out,” Khanna says.
 “The duration of the investment-grade corporate index has lengthened to almost nine years as a result and the default probabilities of issuers in this category has improved from the depths of the crisis.”